Joey Votto Player Props: Reds vs. Pirates

-On Friday, Joey Votto (batting .324 in his past 10 games) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+On Saturday, Joey Votto (.656 slugging percentage in past 10 games, including four home runs) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
 First pitch is at 7:05 PM ET.

-He strung together three hits (going 3-for-4) in his most recent appearance against the Marlins.
+In his previous game he had a hitless performance (0-for-3) against the Pirates.

 Joey Votto Game Info & Props vs. the Pirates